mixxxdj/mixxx/source/chapters/setup.rst

    Using Mixxx together with a MIDI controller and external soundcard

+**Using a controller without integrated multi-channel soundcard**

+#.
+Go to :menuselection:`Preferences --> Sound Hardware`
+#.
+Select the :guilabel:`Output` tab
+#.
+From the :guilabel:`Master` drop-down menus, select the external soundcard,
+   then :guilabel:`Channels 1-2`
+#.
+From the :guilabel:`Headphones` drop-down menus, select the build-in
+   soundcard, then :guilabel:`Channels 1-2`
+#.
+Click :guilabel:`Apply` to save the changes.

 Your MIDI controller may have an integrated *multi-channel* soundcard.
 If yours does not, your sound setup may look like the figure above.
 Otherwise, an alternative sound setup may look like the figure below: